 IngredientsEmail Grocery List

-- Depending on where you grew up, your mom may have used Cubanelle peppers (aka the Italian frying pepper) in place of bell peppers.
-There’s a difference in flavor but it’s subtle enough that we suspect no one will complain if you can’t get your hands on Cubanelles and use bell peppers instead.
+- Depending on where you grew up, your mom may have used Cubanelle peppers (aka Italian frying pepper) in place of bell peppers.
+There’s a subtle difference in flavor but we suspect no one will complain if you use bell peppers instead.

 Recipe Testers Reviews